Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 High blood pressure (hypertension) is a well-documented heart disease risk factor.
 Electrolytes are important for mitigating this risk.

 Potassium in particular has been extensively studied in this area.
-Higher potassium intakes are correlated with lower blood pressures, and potassium supplementation has been clinically shown to decrease bp in those with hypertension.
+Higher potassium intakes are correlated with lower blood pressures, and potassium supplementation has been clinically shown to decrease blood pressure in folks with hypertension.

 #8: Smoother digestion